 Since we recommended adjustments to works costs in SLS CP, we recommend the cost for plan administration be recalculated to 1.5% of our adjusted works costs.

-3. Recalculate the cost of plan administration (1.5% of the cost of works) based on our recommended works costs.
+2. Recalculate the costs of plan administration (1.5% of works costs) based on the adjusted works costs we have recommended.

 4.5 Criterion 5: Apportionment